commschamp/CommsDSL-Specification/fields/common.md

 To specify the version in which field was introduced, use **sinceVersion** property.
 To specify the version in which the field was deprecated, use **deprecated** property.
-To specify whether the field was removed after deprecated use **removed** property in addition to **deprecated**.
+To specify whether the field was removed after being deprecated use **removed** property in addition to **deprecated**.
 ```
 <?xml version="1.0" encoding="UTF-8"?>